hypriot/blog/content/post/talk_ict_2016_international_conference_telecommunications.md

 IoT requires "Expansion to small"
 ---------------------------------
+Building cloud computing infrastructures consisting of computer clusters with big servers is well understood and implemented for many years now.
+Even large cloud infrastructures powered by container technology are meanwhile commonly in use.
+One of the piononeers to mention here is Google with its container-based cloud platform [Kubernetes](http://kubernetes.io/).

-Building clusters by connecting big servers powered by container technology is well understood and implemented for many years now.
-However, the uprising Internet of Things (IoT) will not allow to equip the edge of smart environments, i.e. sensor networks in smart home/grid/production, with big servers only.
-There, you especially need small devices with less computational power, which are cheap enough to install up to several thousands of them, thereby creating sensor networks.
+However, the uprising Internet of Things (IoT) will not allow to equip the edge of the network such as sensor networks in smart home/grid/production environments with big servers only.
+There, you especially need small devices with less computational power and energy demand, which are small and cheap enough to install up to several thousands of them in a smart environment, thereby creating sensor networks.

 At this point, HCL comes into play:

-> HCL is a proof of concept that building clusters using container technology (in our case: Docker) also works well on small devices, not only on big servers.
+> __HCL is a proof of concept that building clusters using container technology (in our case: Docker) also works well on small devices, not only on big servers.__

 This "Expansion to Small" was the theme of the ICT 2016, which made HCL a perfect fit to the conference's agenda.

 HCL is about Cloud Computing – and also about the IoT
 --------------------------------------------
-HCL also serves a second purpose: It can be used as a cheap learning platform to play with clustering or cloud computing.
-The minimal hardware configuration requires three Raspberry Pis plus accessoires, which is affordable for everyone to get their hands on a real, physical cluster.
-We've already seen lecturers, students and pupils getting started on the HCL with different topics related to cloud computing, e.g. playing with micro services or distributed databases.
-A set of ready-to-go use cases can be found [here](https://github.com/hypriot/rpi-cluster-lab-demos).
+HCL is not only a proof of concept, it also serves a second purpose: It is cheap enough to be used as a learning platform to play with clustering or cloud computing on your desk.
+The minimal hardware configuration requires three Raspberry Pis plus accessoires, which is affordable for everyone to get their hands on a real, tangible cluster.
+We've already seen lecturers, students and pupils getting started on the HCL with different topics related to cloud computing, e.g. playing with micro services or load balancing.
+A set of ready-to-go use cases can be found [in one of our repos here](https://github.com/hypriot/rpi-cluster-lab-demos).

 Even though the HCL is intended to be used as a tool to learn, its containing concepts are applicable for promising IoT software solutions.
 Comparing IoT's general requirements for hard- and software that I identified in my bachelor thesis ([details here](https://medium.com/@mathiasrenner/docker-container-virtualization-and-the-internet-of-things-bachelor-thesis-a6bc783b81fa#.f09czsq2e)) against the functionalities of HCL reveals that HCL's feature set is almost complete: